cugos/qgisworkshop_org/docs/source/workshop/plugins.rst

 Plugin Architecture
 ---------------------

 QGIS Python plugins are just a set of Python modules that describe everything from our plugin resources to the code that runs the plugin logic.
-We'll save the details for the sections below, but here's a high-level overview.
+We'll save the details for the sections below, but here's a high-level overview of those file types.

 To create QGIS Python plugins you'll need at least 4 types of files in your project (though most plugins often contain more):
     - a file with a\  ``.ui`` \extension that describes your graphical user interface (GUI).
-This has to be compiled into a python module using the command-line tool\  ``pyuic4`` \.
+This has to be compiled into a Python module using the command-line tool\  ``pyuic4`` \.
     - a file that gives high-level configuration information about your plugin such as the name and author\  ``__init__.py`` \.
     - a file with a\  ``.qrc`` \extension describing the resources your plugin will use such as images.
-This has to be compiled into a python module using the command-line tool\  ``pyrcc4`` \.
+This has to be compiled into a Python module using the command-line tool\  ``pyrcc4`` \.
     - and finally, the meat-and-potatoes of the plugin is the file that does the actual work.
 This file is just a normal Python module with some specific import statements and method names.
 It can be named anything, though that name is usually associated with the name of your plugin.

 -----------------------------

-To get a better idea about how these different file types fit comprise a plugin project let's look at a Python plugin that is already installed on your system.
-Then we can look for the file patterns described above.
+To get a better idea about how these different file types comprise a plugin project let's look at a Python plugin that is already installed on your system.

 \  **1.** \Open a new bash shell.
 The bash shell can be started by holding down\  ``<Cntl>-<ALT>`` \keys and then pressing\  ``t`` \at the same time.
 You should see a purple window pop open with a blinking cursor.